nvu01/Undervalued-Stock-Trade-Tracking/README.md

 - `etl.py`: Production ETL pipeline
 - `masked_undervalued_trades.csv`: Masked version of the output CSV file
 - `Report.xlsm`: A report of portfolio's performance, generated using `masked_undervalued_trades.csv`
-- `Terminologies & Formulas.pdf`: A document containing definitions and formulas for metrics used in the report
+- `Terminologies & Formulas.pdf`: A document containing definitions and formulas for metrics used in the Excel report
 - HTML exports of development notebooks with some concealed confidential data:
     - `first trades.html`
     - `current pos.html`